karhuts/framework/README.md

 ![avatar](./static/logo.jpg)

-A simple Framework For Swoole
+A simple Framework For PHP